-where menuId is a unique identifier for the menu.
+where menuld is a unique identifier for the menu.
 The section may contain the following configuration parameters:

-- Alpha the transparency of the menu (0=fully transparent, 255=fully opaque) - Highlight the background colour of the selected menu item - Ink the ink colour to use for the title, menu items and status bar - Paper the main background colour - StatusBar whether to show a status bar (0=no, 1=yes) - StatusPaper the background colour of the status bar - Title the menu title - TitlePaper the background colour of the title bar - Width the width of the menu (as a fraction of the screen width)
+- Alpha the transparency of the menu (0=fully transparent, 255=fully opaque) - Highlight the background colour of the selected menu item - Ink the ink colour to use for the title, menu items and status bar - Paper the main background colour - StatusPaper the background colour of the status bar - Title the menu title - TitlePaper the background colour of the title bar - Width the width of the menu (as a fraction of the screen width)

-pyskool.ini contains the definitions for two menus, whose unique IDs must be Main and Quit.
+At the moment, pyskool.ini contains the definition for only one menu, whose unique ID must be Main.